-DROPOUT TREND ANALYSIS: The district's dropout rate decreased 9 percentage points between 2006 and 2008, a trend that is appreciably different from the decrease in dropout rates of other similar districts.
-This decrease in dropout rates may be the result of accurate reporting of leaver data by the district.
-Validation of accurate reporting of data is a critical part of the process that is necessary to validate and safeguard the integrity of the overall PBM system.
+DROPOUT TREND ANALYSIS: The district's dropout rate decreased 9 percentage points between 2007 and 2009, a trend that is appreciably different from the decrease in dropout rates of other similar districts.
+However, this decrease in dropout rates may be the result of accurate reporting of leaver data by the district.
+Validation of accurate data is a critical safeguard that helps ensure the integrity of the overall PBM system.

-UNDERREPORTED STUDENTS: Both the district's total number of underreported students (525) and the district's underreported percent (7.5%) exceed the state standards of 150 (count) and 5% (percent).
+UNDERREPORTED STUDENTS: Both the district's total number of underreported students (525) and the district's underreported percent (7.5%) exceed the state standards of 150 (count) and 4.0% (percent).
 (A district can trigger this indicator for not meeting one or both of the state standards.)
-The standards for underreporting students are outlined in Part 1 (Chapter 3) of the 2009 Accountability Manual, available at http://ritter.tea.state.tx.us/perfreport/account/2009/manual/index.html.

-HIGH USE OF ONE OR MORE LEAVER CODES: The district's percent of leavers coded 60 (intent to home school) is appreciably higher than other districts' percent of leavers coded 60.
-This high use may be the result of accurate reporting of leaver data by the district.
-Validation of accurate reporting of data is a critical part of the process that is necessary to validate and safeguard the integrity of the overall PBM system.
+USE OF ONE OR MORE LEAVER CODES: The district's percent of leavers coded 60 (intent to home school) is 20 percent.
+However, this leaver code use may be the result of accurate reporting of leaver data by the district.
+Validation of accurate data is a critical safeguard that helps ensure the integrity of the overall PBM system.

-MISSING PET SUBMISSION (AUGUST 24, 2009 - SEPTEMBER 18, 2009): A required PET Submission was not received by the agency during the date range of August 24, 2009 through September 18, 2009.
+MISSING PET SUBMISSION (AUGUST 23, 2010 - SEPTEMBER 17, 2010): A required PET submission was not received by the agency during the date range of August 23, 2010 through September 17, 2010.

-CONTINUING STUDENTS' DROPOUT RATE (CLASS OF 2007), AS OF FALL 2008: Of all the district's students in the graduating class of 2007, a total of 80 students continued to a fifth year.
-One year later, in the fall of 2008, 10 of those 80 students had dropped out, resulting in a 12.5% continuing students' dropout rate for the district from the fall of 2007 to the fall of 2008.
+CONTINUING STUDENTS' DROPOUT RATE (CLASS OF 2008), AS OF FALL 2009 (REPORT ONLY INDICATOR): Of all the district's students in the graduating class of 2008, a total of 80 students continued to a fifth year.
+One year later, in the fall of 2009, 10 of those 80 students had dropped out, resulting in a 12.5% continuing students' dropout rate for the district from the fall of 2008 to the fall of 2009.
+These data, along with the state rate, are reported for district information and planning purposes.
+(The state rate is listed as "To Be Determined" [TBD] on the sample report but will appear as an actual rate on each district's report.)